 03 of 05

-Some people's idea of organization is to push the wad of cords against the baseboards with my feet.
-But it doesn't have to be that way.
-Consider a product like the Cable Corral, which screws to the underside of a desk and provides an out-of-sight, off-the-floor landing spot for all the cords that otherwise waterfall off the back of my desk.
-Not only will the solution banish an under-the-desk eyesore, it will make it much easier to vacuum the space.
+Some people's idea of organization is to push the wad of cords against the baseboards.
+It doesn't have to be that way.
+Consider a product like the Cable Corral, which attaches to the underside of a desk and provides an out-of-sight, off-the-floor landing spot for all the cords that otherwise waterfall off the back of your desk.
+Not only will the solution banish an eyesore, but it will also make it much easier to vacuum the space.

 04 of 05